 Except for this toilet.

 We reach our guesthouse after only three hours of walking, pleased with ourselves that it was still only 4 pm in the afternoon.
+High-fives all around.
 There are some benefits to catching the late bus.

 Investigating our lodgings for the night we found a simple three-bedroom hut with eight mattresses and a

 Going outside, it goes from the centre of the earth to balmy paradise cocktail hour, except without cocktails because no one thought to bring any.
 We settle for sucking the raisins in our scroggin and muesli bars hoping for a buzz.
-My flatmate makes dinner for all of us (I’m feeling pretty stoked I thought to bring him along) and we stori for a little while before making moves to go to bed.
+Dinner is gourmet Italian pasta sans parmesan, meat, olives, capers, herbs, or salt.
+Delicious.

 Breakfast is muesli and I’m glad to get rid of the 1-litre bottle of long-life milk I’ve been hauling over the countryside.
 When we packed our bags the day before, my flatmate and I had separated our packs into two: he got the ‘sheets and clothes’ pack and I got ‘snacks and water’.
-As we demolish the food and my pack gets lighter, his pack stays the same.
+As we demolish the food and my pack gets lighter, his pack weight stays the same.
 I offer to wash our breakfast dishes to give the impression I’m pulling my weight (I’m not. #besthikingcompanionever).

 Stanley mentally prepares us for about five hours of walking and we leave our lodgings at around 7 am.
 The walking isn’t particularly strenuous, it’s all about not slipping and not overheating.
 Competing with the heat becomes harder after 9 am but there are lots of beaches that make excellent rest points along the way.